Avoid Common Budgeting Mistakes — Take Control of Your Money

 What Are Best Practices for Budgeting with Irregular Income?

-- Utilize buffer categories to manage lean periods and direct surplus funds into designated savings accounts.
+• Use buffer categories to handle lean months and route extra cash into dedicated savings accounts.

 How Often Should You Review and Adjust Your Budget?